inner-clarity/InnerSight/docs/en/not_sexual_preference.md

-# Scientific Foundation: Emotional Regulation Procedures Do Not Constitute a Sexual Preference
+# Scientific Clarification: Emotional Regulation and Sexual Orientation Are Distinct Processes

 ## Academic Introduction

-There exists a frequent confusion—often rooted in cultural prejudices or lack of clinical understanding—that interprets uncommon psychological emotional regulation procedures as if they were expressions of attraction, orientation, or sexual preference.
-This association lacks scientific, clinical, and doctrinal foundation.
-This analysis examines contemporary evidence that conclusively demonstrates that **unconventional emotional regulation and sexual orientation belong to distinct neurological, psychological, and functional domains**, and that confusing them generates unnecessary harm to already vulnerable individuals.
+Some people, when observing unfamiliar emotional regulation strategies, may wonder if these are related to sexual orientation.
+However, clinical science and neuroscience clearly distinguish between these two domains: one is intrapersonal and regulatory, the other is interpersonal and relational.

+This document offers a clear, evidence-based explanation to help leaders, families, and members understand this difference and avoid misunderstandings that could affect the faith and well-being of faithful people.

 ---

 ## Fundamental Scientific Definitions

-### Emotional Regulation: Operational Definition

-**Emotional regulation (clinical definition):**
-- Set of conscious and unconscious strategies to manage intense emotional states
-- Primary function: restore nervous system homeostasis
-- May include symbolic behaviors, rituals, use of transitional objects, or repetitive sensory responses
-- Does not imply erotic motivation or interpersonal attraction

-### Sexual Orientation: Operational Definition

-**Sexual orientation (clinical definition):**
+### What is emotional regulation?

+It is the set of ways a person manages intense emotions or overwhelming sensations.
+It can include repetitive movements, use of comfort objects, symbolic rituals, or specific sensory needs.
+Its purpose is to restore internal balance, not to express attraction toward others.

+### What is sexual orientation?

+**What is sexual orientation?**
-- Stable pattern of emotional, romantic, or sexual attraction toward people of a specific gender
+It refers to the pattern of emotional, romantic, or sexual attraction toward people of a specific gender.
+It involves **interpersonal desire**, not just internal behaviors or automatic body responses.

-- Includes components of desire, affection, and interpersonal bonding
-- Is not an isolated behavior, but a persistent identity dimension
-- Requires the presence of attraction toward others, not just internal behaviors
+**Key difference:**

-**Critical distinction:** Emotional regulation is **intrapersonal and self-regulatory**; sexual orientation is **interpersonal and relational**.
+Emotional regulation seeks **internal calm**; sexual orientation involves **connection with others**.

 ---

 ## Neuroscientific Framework of Differentiation

-### Distinct Neurological Circuits
+### The Brain Processes These Experiences Differently

-Contemporary neuroscience has identified that the brain systems involved in emotional regulation and sexual attraction are **functionally and anatomically separate**:
+Neuroscience shows that the brain uses **distinct circuits** for emotional regulation and sexual attraction.

-- **Emotional regulation:** activates the ventromedial prefrontal cortex, anterior cingulate gyrus, and vagus nerve (Porges, 2011)
-- **Sexual attraction:** involves the nucleus accumbens, amygdala, and hypothalamus, part of the dopaminergic reward system (APA, 2021)
+- When a person seeks calm after stress, areas related to self-regulation and safety are activated.
+- When there is attraction toward another person, reward and desire circuits are activated.

-**Clinical implication:** A regulatory behavior that does not activate the sexual reward system **cannot be classified as an expression of sexual preference**, regardless of its external form.
+If a behavior **does not involve attraction toward others or sexual arousal**, it is not considered an expression of sexual orientation, regardless of its external appearance.

 ### Absence of Physiological Arousal

-An essential diagnostic criterion in the **International Classification of Diseases (ICD-11)** of the World Health Organization (2022) to differentiate between paraphilic and non-paraphilic behaviors is the **presence or absence of recurrent sexual arousal** during the behavior.

-- If **there is no physiological arousal or sexual desire**, the behavior is classified as **coping strategy or regulation**, not as paraphilia
-- Most uncommon emotional regulation procedures (such as stimming, symbolic rituals, or use of comfort clothing) **completely lack erotic component**
+Mental health professionals assess whether a behavior is related to sexuality by observing if there is **recurrent desire or arousal**.
+In most cases of emotional regulation—such as in autism, trauma, or Tourette—**there is no sexual component**, only a need for neurological balance.

 ---

 ## Differential Clinical Evidence

-### Validated Clinical Cases

-**Autism Spectrum Disorder:**
-Stimming (repetitive movements like rocking or rubbing) serves to regulate sensory input and reduce anxiety.
-Studies by Kapp et al. (2019) confirm that these behaviors **are not associated with sexual arousal**, but with neurological self-regulation needs.

-**Complex Post-Traumatic Stress Disorder (C-PTSD):**
-People who have suffered early trauma may develop symbolic rituals (such as use of infant objects or regressive language) to recreate a sense of safety.
-Van der Kolk (2014) demonstrates that these behaviors activate **emotional containment circuits**, not desire.
+### Examples of Recognized Conditions

 **Tourette Syndrome:**
-Motor or vocal tics are involuntary neurological manifestations.
-Although some tics may have sexual verbal content (coprolalia), **this does not reflect real desire**, but dysfunctional neurological discharges.
-The person does not experience attraction associated with the tic.
+Some tics may include words or gestures that seem inappropriate, but **they do not reflect the person's desires**.
+They are involuntary neurological discharges, like a sneeze.

+**Autism:**
+Repetitive movements (like rocking or rubbing hands) help manage overstimulation.
+Studies confirm that **they are not associated with sexual attraction**, but with sensory needs.

+**PTSD:**
+Some people use objects or behaviors that remind them of childhood to feel safe.
+This **does not imply sexual regression**, but a search for emotional containment.

 ### Standard Clinical Assessment

-Professionals use objective criteria to differentiate:

-- **Reported subjective function**: Do I seek calm or pleasure?
-- **Context of occurrence**: In stressful situations or intimate contexts?
+Professionals ask questions like:

+- Does this behavior occur when you're stressed or when you seek intimacy?
-- **Response to interruption**: Does it generate regulatory distress or sexual frustration?
+- Does it generate calm or desire?
-- **Presence of attraction toward others**: Does the behavior involve interpersonal desire?

-When the answer is **calm, stress, distress, and absence of attraction**, it confirms that the behavior is regulatory, not sexual.
+- Does it involve other people or is it something you do just for yourself?

+The answers help distinguish between **regulatory need** and **sexual orientation**.

 ---